ubc-lib-geo/creating-index-maps/content/manually-create-index.md

 Click **OK**, then **Run**, and **Close**.

 Rename the new refactored layer to something more descriptive.
-In our case, we'll rename it "south_labels_s". ("s" denotes south features.)
+In our case, we'll call it 'south_labels_s'.
+(The 's' denotes south features.)

 Repeat this series of steps to create a layer for the north rows.

+#### Merge layers
-After we have both our south ("south_labels_s") and north ("south_labels_n") layers, we will merge them into a single layer.
+After we have both our south ('south_labels_s') and north ('south_labels_n') layers, we will merge them into a single layer.
 Click **Processing > Toolbox > Vector general > Merge vector layers**.
 From the **Merge vector layers** popup window, in the **Input layers** field, select the two layers you'd like to merge, and click **OK**.

 ![](/img/merge_vectors_selection.PNG)

-Click **Run**, then **close**.
+Click **Run**, then **Close**.
 (The rest of the default settings are fine for our purposes.)

-Open the Attribute Table and sort by the labels ("IDENTIF") column to verify the merge performed as expected.
+Open the Attribute Table and sort by the labels ('IDENTIF') column to verify the merge performed as expected.
 You should see two features sharing the same N/S label, as opposed to four after subdividing the original grid.

 ![](/img/labels_ns.PNG)

 Rename the merged vector.
-(We will name it "south_labels_ns".)
+(We'll call it 'south_labels_ns'.)

-Repeat the previous steps, including merging layers, on the "south_labels_ns" layer for the "east" and "west" rows to derive the final layer for the "southern" portion of our Canada grid.
+Repeat the previous steps ('Making each feature's label unique' and 'Merge layers') on the 'south_labels_ns' layer for the 'east' and 'west' rows to derive the final layer for the 'southern' portion of our Canada grid.

 ## High Arctic index
-Now that we have unique labels for each feature of the "southern" portion of our Canada grid, we will wrap up our project by creating another subdivided grid for the "High Arctic" portion of the original grid.
+Now that we have unique labels for each feature of the 'southern' portion of our Canada grid, we'll wrap up our project by creating another subdivided grid for the 'High Arctic' portion of the original grid.
 To do this, use the instructions above to repeat our earlier steps:
-1. Create a grid
+1. Create a grid (See note below.)
 2. Trim excess features
 3. Transfer labels using **Join attributes by location**
-4. Use **Refactor fields** to create layers with "north" and "south" labels
+4. Use **Refactor fields** to create layers with 'north' and 'south' labels
-5. Merge "north" and "south" layers into a single layer
+5. Merge 'north' and 'south' layers into a single layer
-6. Use this new merged "north-south" layer to create layers with "east" and "west" labels
+6. Use this new merged 'north-south' layer to create layers with 'east' and 'west' labels
-7. Merge the "east" and "west" layers into a single "High Arctic" layer
+7. Merge the 'east' and 'west' layers into a single 'High Arctic' layer

-When creating the grid for Canada's High Arctic, it's important to keep in mind that the horizontal spacing will differ from the "southern" grid--8 degrees, instead of 4.
+When creating the grid for Canada's High Arctic, it's important to keep in mind that the horizontal spacing will differ from the 'southern' grid--8 degrees, instead of 4.
 (If you remember from earlier, this is the reason we couldn't create a single grid to begin with.)
+{: .note}

 ![](/img/create_grid_arctic.PNG)

+## Finished product
-Once the "High Arctic" layer is complete, merge it with the "southern" layer to create the finished grid.
+Once the 'High Arctic' layer is complete, merge it with the 'southern' layer to create the completed index. *Don't forget* to make the layer permanent and save your project.

+That's it!
+You now have a digital map index that can be exported as a GeoJSON and associated with an OIM-compatible spreadsheet from the relevant paper-map collection.
+(See the 'Create a virtual layer in QGIS' lesson for more information.)